Blog posts

 Directory-per-post convention

-Each blog post lives in its own directory.
-The directory name becomes the post’s slug (URL-friendly identifier):
+Each blog post lives in its own directory:

 blog/